yingweiwo

 Metabolism / Metabolites

-It has been reported that flavonoids efficiently protect against peroxynitrite toxicity.
-Two pharmacophores have been identified in flavonoids, namely the catechol group in ring B and the hydroxyl (OH) group at the 3-position.
-In this study, this structure-activity relationship was further examined.
-It was found that catechol (1,2-dihydroxybenzene) is a potent peroxynitrite scavenger, whereas phenol (hydroxybenzene) is not.
-Of the flavonols tested without a catechol group in ring B, kaempferol (OH groups at positions 3,5,7,4') and galangin (OH groups at positions 3,5,7) are also potent scavengers, whereas apigenin (OH groups at positions 5,7,4') and chrysin (OH groups at positions 5,7) are not.
-This confirms the importance of the OH group at the 3-position.
-However, the synthetic flavonol TUM 9761 and 3-hydroxyflavone (OH group only at position 3) are poor scavengers.
-Based on these results, the structure-activity relationship on the peroxynitrite scavenging activity of flavonols was refined.
-The catechol in ring B remains important.
-Also the 3-OH group remains important, but the activity of this pharmacophore is influenced by the substituents at position 5 and at position 7.
+Flavonoids have been reported to be effective against the toxicity of peroxynitrite.
+Two pharmacophores have been identified in flavonoids: a catechol group on the B ring and a hydroxyl group (OH) at the 3-position.
+This study further explored this structure-activity relationship.
+The study found that catechol (1,2-dihydroxybenzene) is an effective peroxynitrite scavenger, while phenol (hydroxybenzene) does not possess this ability.
+Among flavonols lacking a catechol group on the B ring, kaempferol (with OH groups at positions 3, 5, 7, and 4') and galangin (with OH groups at positions 3, 5, and 7) are also effective scavengers, while apigenin (with OH groups at positions 5, 7, and 4') and apigenin (with OH groups at positions 5 and 7) do not.
+This confirms the importance of the hydroxyl group at position 3.
+However, the synthesized flavonol TUM 9761 and 3-hydroxyflavone (with a hydroxyl group only at position 3) exhibited poor scavenging activity.
+Based on these results, we further refined the structure-activity relationship of the flavonol's activity in scavenging peroxynitrite.
+The catechol group on ring B remains important.
+The 3-hydroxyl group also remains important, but the activity of this pharmacophore is affected by the substituents at positions 5 and 7.
+Known metabolites of 3-hydroxyflavonoids include (2S,3S,4S,5R)-3,4,5-trihydroxy-6-(4-oxo-2-phenylchromen-3-yl)oxaoxane-2-carboxylic acid.

 Toxicity/Toxicokinetics